n7tae/2urfd/README.md

 7. The `tcd.ini` file contains run-time options for *tcd*.
 Make sure the `Transcoded` line is identical for both `tcd.ini` and `urfd.ini`.
 8. The `tcd.service` file is a systemd file that will start and stop *tcd*.
 Importantly, it contains the only reference to where the *tcd* ini file is located.
 Be sure to set a fully qualified path to your `tcd.ini` file on the `ExecStart` line.

-You can actually put the blacklist, whitelist, interlink and the two ini files anyplace and even rename them because ini file locations are only referenced in the two service files and the blacklist, whitelist and interlink files are only referenced in the `urfd.ini` file.
-The service files and the mk files need to remain in your `urfd` directory.

 ### Configuring your reflector

 Use your favorite text editor to set your run-time configuration in your copy of `urfd.ini` and `tcd.ini`.

 There are only a few things that need to be specified.
-Most important are, the reflector callsign and the IP addresses for the IPv4 and IPv6 listen ports and and identifying the transcoded modules.
+Most important are, the reflector callsign, the IP addresses for the IPv4 and IPv6 listen ports, the list of modules, and the list of transcoded modules.
 Dual-stack operation is enabled by specifying both an IPv4 and IPv6 address.
 IPv4-only single stack can be specified by leaving the IPv6 address undefined.
 Note that some protocols don't yet support IPv6.

 You can configure any modules, from **A** to **Z**.
 Up to three modules can be transcoded if you have the necessary hardware.